Ken Boyer

 In the collection:

 Ken Boyer’s Hall of Fame credentials are many.
-A 7-time All Star, 5-time Gold Glover, and 1964 Most Valuable Player, Boyer hit over .300 in five seasons and hit 20 or more homers in eight.
-When he hit his 250th homer he joined Eddie Mathews as the only 3rd baseman in baseball history to reach
+An 11-time All Star, 5-time Gold Glover, and 1964 Most Valuable Player, Boyer hit over .300 in five seasons and slugged 20 or more homers in eight.
+When he hit his 250th homer he joined Eddie Mathews as the only 3rd baseman in baseball history to

 7 responses to “Ken Boyer”